alfrescas/drought_predictions/README.md

 - Description of feature engineering and the feature selection, including the decision-making process

-- Description of how data was split into training and testing sets The data was split for years before 2010 and test data to years after
+- Description of how data was split into training and testing sets

+The data was split for years before 2010 and test data to years after as shown below:
 <img width="808" alt="Screen Shot 2022-11-17 at 6 07 44 PM" src="https://user-images.githubusercontent.com/105477190/202593126-5a230b5a-fecb-450d-b759-7bebe53dab43.png">

 - Explanation of model choice, including limitations and benefits